It goes without saying that 2020 is delivering truly unprecedented and potentially long-lasting impacts to the retail landscape.

 From here you can research which carrier will provide the best shipping options for your business.

 Neto integrates with all of these carriers, making shipping your products hassle-free.

 You can’t make sales without getting paid!
-It’s important to work out what the best payment gateway is for your business.
-A payment gateway is an ecommerce service that processes credit card payments for both online and traditional brick-and-mortar stores.
-They securely transfer financial data between your website and the customer’s bank.
+It’s important to work out what the best payment options are for your business.
+Payment gateways like Stripe, processes credit card payments for both online and traditional brick-and-mortar stores and securely transfer financial data between your website and the customer’s bank.

-The more payment options you offer, the better as this caters for different types of customers.
-Neto integrates with many payment gateways and allows you to offer multiple payment gateway options.
+The more payment options you offer, the better, as this caters for different types of customers.
+Neto integrates with many payment options and allows you to meet the needs of your customer.

-Each gateway comes with processing requirements and fees, so be sure to research different options to see what best fits your needs.
+It's important to know that each gateway option has its own processing requirements and fees, so be sure to research different options to see what best fits your needs.

 Step 6: Set Up Your Marketplace Listings

 Marketplaces are a great way to open your business up to more shoppers.
 More importantly, they allow you to rapidly generate sales and reach customers with zero marketing spend.